westial/restfulcomm/README.md

 Check the /test directory, there are some functional test cases which can help your implementation.

-## Example of use ##
+## Why you would need that component ##

-You are developing an application with multiple remote components.
-Some components need to exchange data.
-So you need a server to server communicaton, at least one client and/or one server for each node.
+For example, your project is a microservices based application.
+The nodes are requesting the services through RESTful HTTP interfaces.
+May be somewhere is more appropriate a RabbitMQ based communication, and you would have to program its interfaces and clients...

-Implement this client and server and no matters if on begin you are using RabbitMQ for messaging and after you want to switch to an HTTP API.
-You can do easily.
+Implement this restfulcomm client and server in your interfaces and let this communication infrastructure do the job.
+No matters if you start using RabbitMQ for messaging and after you want to switch to an HTTP API.

 ## License ##